KellerJordan/modded-nanogpt/README.md

 1. Not modify the train or validation data pipelines.
 (You can change the batch size, sequence length, attention structure etc.; just don't change the underlying streams of tokens.)
 3. Attain ≤3.28 mean val loss.
 (Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is ≤3.28.
 Example code to compute p-value can be found [here](records/010425_SoftCap#softer-softcap).)
-2. Not use any extra `torch._inductor.config` settings.
-(These can save a few seconds, but they make compilation take >30min the first time) Note: This rule was introduced after the 21st record.
+2. Not use any extra `torch._inductor.config` flags.
+(These can save a few seconds, but they can also make compilation take >30min.
+This rule was introduced after the 21st record.)

 Other than that, anything and everything is fair game!

+---

 ### Details on 22nd 'record'